 If the need for first aid arises, please notify a staff member.
 First aid kits are located in the office and the barn, and are marked with a Red Cross sign.

-Please review Main Stay's Safety and Emergency Procedures, and ask an instructor if you have any questions.
+Instructors will refresh clients and volunteers on Main Stay's Safety and Emergency Procedures at the beginning of each session.